DennisdelRioCarbo/Team-11/README.md

 ## EDA

-This branch contains basic EDA in google colab with connections to the postgresql database and exploration of the *framingham.csv* dataset.
+This branch contains cleaning and  EDA of the *framingham.csv* dataset in jupyter notebook with connections to the postgresql database.